-Padmaja Naidu Himalayan Zoological Park is at Darjeeling, West Bengal, India.
+Padmaja Naidu Himalayan Zoological Park is located in Darjeeling, West Bengal, India.
 It was earlier known as Himalayan Zoological Park.
 The endangered Red Panda is the topmost attraction here.

 Padmaja Naidu Himalayan Zoo alias Zoological Park Darjeeling is internationally acclaimed for the breeding and conservation of endangered animals endemic to the eastern Himalayas, including the Snow Leopards and the Red Pandas.
 Other Alpine endemic animals bred here include the Bharal alias Blue Sheep (endemic to the Tibetan Plateau), Himalayan Monal, Grey Peacock-Pheasant, Himalayan wolf (Tibetan Wolf), Himalayan Salamander, Blood Pheasant, and Satyr Tragopan.